dalance/nom-recursive/README.md

 nom must be 5.0.0 or later.
 nom-recursive can be applied to function-style parser only.

-The input type of nom parser must implement `RecursiveTracer` trait.
+The input type of nom parser must implement `HasRecursiveInfo` trait.
 Therefore `&str` and `&[u8]` can't be used.
-You can define a wrapper type of `&str` or `&[u8]` and implement `RecursiveTracer`.
+You can define a wrapper type of `&str` or `&[u8]` and implement `HasRecursiveInfo`.

 Alternatively you can use `nom_locate::LocatedSpanEx<T, RecursiveInfo>`.
-This implements `RecursiveTracer` in this crate.
+This implements `HasRecursiveInfo` in this crate.

 ## Usage